 VITA is dedicated to dramatically increasing IT value to the Commonwealth by providing world-class IT goods and services at competitive prices and rates.
 In conjunction, VITA is committed to increasing procurement opportunities for small businesses, including small businesses owned by women-, minority- and service disabled veteran-owned businesses and micro businesses.
-These small businesses can often provide innovative IT goods and services not readily available through larger corporations while fostering opportunities for small businesses.
-In line with these efforts, VITA is committed to enable a minimum of three percent (3%) participation by service-disabled veteran businesses as defined in § 2.2-2001 and § 2.2-4310 of the Code of Virginia when contracting for IT goods and services by VITA and by agencies under VITA's delegation authority.
-For more details on VITA's efforts to encourage small business participation, refer to Appendix A. Refer to Virginia Public Procurement Act (VPPA) § 2.2-4310(E) for definitions of small, women-, minority- and service disabled veteran-owned businesses.
+These small businesses can often provide innovative IT goods and services not readily available through larger corporations while fostering opportunities for small business growth.
+In line with these efforts, VITA is committed to enabling a minimum of three percent (3%) participation by service-disabled veteran businesses as defined in § 2.2-2000.1 and § 2.2-4310 of the Code of Virginia when contracting for goods and services by VITA and by executive branch agencies. .
+For more details on VITA's efforts to encourage small business participation, refer to Appendix A. Also, Refer to Virginia Public Procurement Act (VPPA) § 2.2-4310(E) for definitions of small, women-, minority- and service disabled veteran-owned businesses.
 Micro businesses are defined in Executive Order 20 (2014) as "certified small businesses that have no more than twenty-five (25) employees and no more than $3 million in average revenue over the three-year period prior to their certification.